parisminton/git-redact/README.md

 2. Clone this repo and move the *git-redact* file (not to be confused with *.gitredact*; note the hyphen and leading dot.) somewhere your `$PATH` environment variable will see it, like [/usr/local, if you've set it up.][3]

-3. Switch to the Git repo in which you'll be doing automated redactions.
+3. Switch to the repo in which you'll be redacting.
 Here, you'll need a *.gitredact* file and a directory named *.redacted_originals* (note the leading dot.)
-If you don't make these yourself, **git-redact** will create them if it sees they're missing.
+You can make these yourself or **git-redact** will create them if it sees they're missing.

 4. Add patterns to *.gitredact*, [as explained below][4].